vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-customizing-your-stores-typography.md

 ## Step by step

-### Using store theme CSS files
+### Using Store Theme CSS files

-1. Open your store theme directory using a code editor of your preference.
+1. Open your Store Theme directory using a code editor of your preference.
 2. Create a new folder inside the `assets` directory called `fonts`.
 Make sure your app have the [assets builder in its manifest](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-the-assets-builder/).
 3. Add the font files inside this folder (`assets/fonts/`).